dadaxingxing/pdf_converter/README.txt

 Overview:
-A simple tool to batch convert .docx files to .pdf using an easy-to-use interface.
+A simple tool to batch convert .docx & .doc files to .pdf using an easy-to-use interface.

 Requirements: